ShanMehr/RockPaperScissors/README.md

 # RockPaperScissors
-A game of Rock Paper Scissors in the browser Implemented a game of Rock Paper Scissors in the web browser with javascript, html and css
+A game of Rock Paper Scissors in the browser a game of Rock Paper Scissors in the web browser with javascript, html and css The project is mainly to practice DOM manipulation with js